Answers to the most common enquiries about the market and the LBMA.

-Please refer to Table 6: Auditor Skills and Competencies on page 13 of the LBMA Third Party Audit Guidance Document.
+Please refer to Auditor Skills and Competencies - Table 6; Third Party Audit Guidance.

-- How does the LBMA Responsible Gold Guidance affect potential GDL applicants?
+- How does the LBMA Responsible Gold and Silver Guidance affect potential GDL applicants?

-Any Refiner applying to be an LBMA Good Delivery accredited Gold Refiner is required to implement the LBMA Responsible Gold Guidance and pass an audit prior to becoming a member of the Good Delivery List.
+Any Refiner applying to be an LBMA Good Delivery accredited Gold or Silver Refiner is required to implement the LBMA Responsible Gold or Silver Guidance and pass an audit prior to becoming a member of the Good Delivery List.
 All GDL Applicants must use an auditor on the LBMA's Approved Service Provider List.
-Please click here to see the current list.
+Please click here to see the current list in the LBMA Toolkit.

 - What is the procedure for becoming an Approved Service Provider?